OSGP/Documentation/Domains/Tariffswitching/README.md

 # Tariff switching
 This covers the services for tariff switching domain using the open smart grid platform.

+##Scope
+This domain allows tariff switching.
+It allows a relays to switch when a tariff changes.
+This domain could be used to replace ripple control tariff signals.

 ### Webservices

 | **Operation** | **Request** | **Response** |